 - (252) 441-5405

 This Outer Banks landmark is where you’ll find many a local eating every night, so you know the food must be really good.
 This restaurant is, in fact, at the top of the list of many locals’ favorite spots.
 The service is genuinely friendly, and the portions are more than generous.
 You’ll enjoy the vast views of the sound and dining on their outdoor deck overlooking the osprey nest.
 Basnight’s serves brunch Sunday from 11 a.m. to 3 p.m. and dinner seven nights a week beginning at 4:30 p.m.
 (During the off-season, the days they serve dinner vary, so call ahead.)
 They feature only local, fresh North Carolina seafood that comes in whole and is cleaned in their kitchen, along with vegetarian dishes, pasta and USDA Angus steaks.
 Their dedication to freshness includes their own herb garden.
 They also serve local produce as well as all-natural chicken.
 And you will marvel at their incredible wine cellar (well, it’s a room, really) featuring thousands of bottles of wine.
 This accompanies a roomy bar area where you can pick from a new bar menu full of tasty offerings or order right from the full restaurant menu.
-They also have karaoke or live music in the bar area on Friday and Saturday nights.
+They also have live music in the bar area on Friday and Saturday nights.
 Each year, they close December 31 and re-open right before Valentine’s Day.
 Basnight’s also offers on and off-premise catering for any size or type of event.

 - 208 Queen Elizabeth Avenue